nlpaueb/SumQE/README.md

 **The code will be polished and fully documented before EMNLP-IJCNLP in November 2019.**

+## Environment
+We used Anaconda and python=3.6 on the experiments.
+You can set the environment using:

+    pip install requirements.txt

+In order to calculate the ROUGE-BLEU scores you will also need [this](https://github.com/rulller/py-rouge) repository.
+Yoy can clone it and install it on the environment you have created.

+Last, you will need the file ``glove-wiki-gigaword-200.bin`` to be downloaded and stored into ``/input`` directory.
+It will be used for the embedding layer.

 ## Datasets
 As we mentioned in the paper, we used the datasets from DUC-05, DUC-06 and DUC-07 shared tasks.
 In order to process and handle them easier, we constructed (at ``make_dataset.py``)